Hoover Hager Lassnig

-With the exhibition, the Kunsthalle Mannheim is showing three artists who only achieved recognition in the art world late in life and are today among the most important representatives of their time.
+With the exhibition, the Kunsthalle Mannheim is showing three artists who only achieved recognition in the art world late in life and are today among important representatives of their time.
 All three of them came to terms with Surrealism early on and found their own individual visual language in different ways: the unifying factor is their preoccupation with light, space and the body as well as the existential question of self-perception and one's place in the world.

 The American Nan Hoover (1931-2008) is one of the pioneers of international light, video and performance art.
 Her early paintings, most of which have never been exhibited, revolve around the relationship between the sexes and sexuality and are close to Pop Art in terms of colour and formal language.
 Since the beginning of the 1970s, in her performances, video works and light installations, she has approached a minimalist formal language based on reduction and reflection, in which time is interpreted and made conscious through the medium of extreme slowness and space through the medium of light.